NEUROFUSIONInc/fusion/fusionMobile/README.md

 - (done) Don't reset notifications every time app loads unless changed.
   (done) NOTE: notifications we already scheduled for people previously - code has a workaround to clear & reset

-- Display summary for selected results
+- (done) Display summary for selected results
-  - fix ope's bug - (tap to respond also)
+  - not the best but a good start
 - Show some default prompts that users can add/enable

   - Allow to pause notification prompts
+  - Be 100% certain about notifications coming up when triggered.
   - UI - swipe for more (edit/delete/view responses)
-  - Be 100% certain about notifications coming up when triggered.
+  - fix ope's bug - (tap to respond also)

 - Connect fusion account & periodically upload logs to remote storage
 - Apple health data connection
 - Use "Expletus Sans" font.